 7. Day To Day Care Tips

 - Keep an eye on your plant’s size.
 Make sure to shift it to a bigger pot every time it gets bigger.
 Along with this, give it some fresh and fertile soil.
-This will make sure that the coffee plant will grow healthily.
+This will make sure that the coffee plant will thrive.

 8. Blooming

-After taking care of your coffee plant daily, it shows its gratitude in the form of white flowers.
+After taking care of your coffee plant daily, it shows its gratitude through white flowers.
 The hard work one puts in providing proper water, light, and fertilizers to the plant finally pays off.

 These white flowers are small in size and often grow in groups.
 They look like a team of flowers.

-But these flowers bloom for a very short span of time.
+But these flowers bloom for a very short period.
 They come and vanish quickly.

 These flowers also deliver an important message.
 That message is that your coffee plant is ready to make coffee beans.